Get 5% of discount using the code

 May: Bali Spirit Festival

-From May 7 to 11, Ubud hosts the Bali Spirit Festival, four days and five nights of yoga, dance, music, healing, and spiritual practices.
-With classes, workshops, and performances, each day offers something new and interesting, which always draws participants from around the world.
+From April 22 to April 25, 2027, Ubud hosts the Bali Spirit Festival, a four-day, five-night celebration of yoga, dance, music, healing, and spiritual practices.
+With classes, workshops, and performances, each day offers something new and engaging, attracting participants from around the world.

 Aside from the sessions, there’s a lively marketplace featuring organic food, sustainable products, handmade crafts, and souvenirs at this Bali festival.
 Visitors can also join meditation circles, enjoy live music, and connect with a global community.